dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-03-22-caring-about-sloppypasta.md

 LLMs are smart,[^fn-smart] no doubt about it.
 But they lack wisdom, deliberation, and care.
 The *right amount* of care.
 The thing that can't be put into an algorithm.
 The thing that isn't a statistical average.
 The thing that makes us human.

 [^fn-smart]: There's a reason why there's such a thing as a "smart"-ass.
-And there's a reason why a person can be PhD-level smart but still incredibly stupid in other ways ([COVID], anyone?) - or incredibly knowledgable and still an uncaring asshole.
+And there's a reason why a person can be PhD-level smart but still incredibly stupid in other ways ([COVID], anyone?) - or incredibly knowledgeable and still an uncaring asshole.
 LLMs are even worse, because they're insufferable without being an asshole. ("You're absolutely right!
 I'll keep that in mind from now on.")

 {% include image.html name="youre-absolutely-right.png" alt="You're absolutely right" %}